MariaRiosNavarro/blog_frontend/README.md

 };
 ```

-- IN daisyui, themes, choose the themes you want, here as example I use "cupcake", "night" and "retro"
+- IN daisyui, themes, choose the themes you want, here as example I use "cupcake", "night" and "retro" (first ist for light mode default, second is for dark mode default)

 * IN index.css